MIDS-scaling-up/v2/week09/hw/README.md

 ```
 aws ec2 describe-instances | grep ec2
 ```

+In the security group that these instances belong to, we will need to enable all ports (1-65535) - otherwise, mpi will fail.

 We will also need our public IP later for running Jupyter. `aws ec2 describe-instances | grep PublicIp` My public ip is `54.194.227.21`